hackerbay/interview/software-full-stack.md

 - Tech Q&A (~15 mins)
 - Culture fit.  (~15 mins)
 - Misc (~15 mins)

+**Reference Check:**

+You need to give us of atleast 3 people who have worked with you in the past, ideally this could be:
+- Manger who you were reporting to in your last company.
+This can be managers of several companies who you've worked with in the last few years.
+- A peer who can vouch for you.

 **Important**: During this round:
  - Please be on your PC and not on your phone.
 Your interview will be cancelled immidiately if you call us with your phone.